yaling888/quirktiva/README.md

 - Support `network` condition for all rules.
 - Support `process` condition for all rules.
 - Support source IPCIDR condition for all rules, just append to the end.
+- Support nestable "rule groups", `if` field is the same as the shortcut syntax and if none of the sub-rules match, then continue to match the next rule.

 Script shortcuts engines: [expr](https://expr.medv.io/) & [starlark](https://github.com/google/starlark-go).